Octonionic Brownian Windings: Windings of Brownian motion on

 \begin{Def} The winding path $(\theta(t))_{t\geq 0}\in \mathbb{S}^7$ along $\gamma$ is defined by:

 The octonionic winding form is the $T_p\mathbb{S}^7$-valued one form $\eta$ such that

-here, $p$ is the north pole of $\mathbb{S}^7$. \end{Def} Let us remark that the complex and the quaternionic winding forms considered in \cite{FBJW16, FBJW19} rely on the Lie group structures of $\mathbb{S}^1$ and $\mathbb{S}^3=SU(2)$, particularly \eqref{eq:wp} could be also written in terms of the Maurer-Cartan form, whereas $\mathbb{S}^7$ does not admit the topological group structure.
-However, regarding $\mathbb{S}^7$ as a parallelizable manifold, i.e., it admits the global non-vanishing vector fields, we might think $\eta$ in \eqref{eq:wf1} as a natural generalization of previous two winding forms having Lie group structures.
+where here, $p$ is the north pole of $\mathbb{S}^7$. \end{Def} Let us remark that the complex and the quaternionic winding forms considered in \cite{FBJW16, FBJW19} rely on the Lie group structures of $\mathbb{S}^1$ and $\mathbb{S}^3=SU(2)$.
+In particular, \eqref{eq:wp} could be also written in terms of the Maurer-Cartan form, whereas $\mathbb{S}^7$ does not admit a topological group structure.
+However, regarding $\mathbb{S}^7$ as a parallelizable manifold, i.e., one that admits global non-vanishing vector fields, we might think of $\eta$ in \eqref{eq:wf1} as a natural generalization of the two previous winding forms having Lie group structures.

 Moreover, $\eta$ may be precisely written in octonionic coordinates as